travis-infrastructure/travis-benchmarker/README.md

 This will start a basic local webserver that will the instances will send benchmark data to:

-- `python listener.py`
+- `docker build -t benchmarker .`
+- `docker run -ti -v $PWD:/src -p "80:5000" benchmarker`
-- `ngrok http --subdomain soulshake 5000`
+- `ngrok http 80` (replace `soulshake.ngrok.io` below with the domain ngrok provides you)

 You can test the listener as follows:

-- `python listener.py --show`
-- `curl -H "Content-Type: application/json" -X POST -d '{"instance_id": "i-foo", "finished": "mraaa"}' http://soulshake.ngrok.io`
+- `curl -H "Content-Type: application/table" soulshake.ngrok.io`

-Note: `soulshake.ngrok.io` is currently hardcoded.

 ### Run the benchmark